SolitworkAS/sw-afc-public-infra/deployment/README.md

 ## 1.1 Pre-requisites

-Certainly!
-A concise and easily understandable prerequisites section is crucial for clear communication.
-Here's a streamlined version of your prerequisites section:

-## 1.1 Pre-requisites

 Before starting, ensure you have:

 - **Azure Access**: Credentials for the Azure Tenant and Subscription where the apps will be hosted.